appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Key based pagination

-This method uses a value in the response of the API as the key to the next API call.
+This method uses a value in the API response as the key to the following API call.
 This can be configured in the API settings by providing the Next & Previous URLs that the API should execute **onPageChange**.

 <img src="/img/pagination_(2)_(2).gif" width="70%" ></img>

 ## Sort

-TODO
+The records in a table can be sorted by the value of a particular column by clicking on the column's header cell (where it shows the column's name).
+Clicking once sorts the rows by that column value in descending order, clicking again sorts in ascending order, and clicking a third time clears the sort.
+When the table is being sorted by a column, clicking the header of a different column automatically clears the first sort and begins sorting by the newly selected column.

+The column sorting feature only works for users when **Column Sorting** is turned on in the table's properties.
+When this setting is turned off, you can still sort by column _while using your app in Edit mode_, but it won't work in View mode where the app is deployed.

 ## Search

-TODO
+When **Allow Searching** is turned on, the table header has a search bar that can be used to find records that have a value that matches the given search term.
+Search results include perfect matches as well as matches where the search term is contained somewhere within one of the row's values.

+You can also set **Default Search Text** in the table's properties to narrow results automatically when the page loads.

+Searching large datasets may degrade performance, so it's recommended to set up [server side search](#server-side-search) for your table.
+This strategy helps to only query the data that you need, instead of pulling records that aren't relevant to your search.

 ### Server side search

-Server side searching is useful for reducing unnecessary results from queries: rather than requesting lots of data from the server and then filtering it on the client, you can pass search terms to the server so it only fetches relevant results in the first place.
+Server side searching is useful for reducing unnecessary results from queries; rather than requesting lots of data from the server and then filtering it on the client, you can pass search terms to the server so it only fetches relevant results in the first place.
 This can significantly improve response times when working with large data sets.

 A search input is available on the table header to filter out records being displayed on the table.
 You can access the text in the search bar with `Table1.searchText`; anytime that text is changed, the table's `onSearchTextChange` event is triggered.
 Using the search text and the related event, you can configure your table to query its datasource for the appropriate results: